AanchalSamdariya/DS-5500-HW3/README.md

 ### Choose which school districts will have their funding cut and how this will be done.

-The total amount of Federal Revenue across all states is: 55602742000 15% budget cut amounts to:  *8340411300.0*
+Total U.S. federal budget for funding school districts: $55602742000 15% of the U.S. federal budget for funding school districts:  *$8340411300*

-After cutting 15% of the revenue the amount that still remains: 47262330700.0
+To find out which school districts must have their funding cut, the debt was calculated for each districts.
+Debts greater than 0 means that the district has extra revenue compared to their expense, so revenue could be reduced here.
+So, the districts with debt<0 were considered where sum of excess revenue for all districts together summed up to $26211614000.
+Depending on how much excess revenue a district has, funding will be reduced accordingly.

-The table representing the leaids( districts) vs cuts is as belows:
+The table representing the leaids vs federal revenue cuts is as belows:

 ![](/images/Q4.png)